Process Service By Email Is Now Possible

 Process service by email in limited jurisdictions is now available using our proprietary and patented system.
 We are the ONLY process service firm that has a patented process service by email system.
 Process service email is an alternative to personal service.

 * In most courts you must first obtain a court order allowing process service by email.
 In some jurisdictions in Canada no order is required.
 However, the laws of the country where the service is to be made must be followed even if the local court allows for such service.
 Please contact us to determine if service by email is a possibility.

 Our patented system fully documents and confirms receipt of service by email and receipt (signed acknowledged by the defendant clearly confirming that the service was received and acknowledged) which satisfies the court requirements for service by email.

 Caution: Service by email is not allowed by most jurisdictions.
+Further, service by standard, traditional email doe snot satisfy most courts.
+Our system provides an affirmative reply by the Defendant stating that they acknowledge receipt of the service documents.
 Please consult us for the rules of your court by emailing us or calling 1-800-417-7623.

 Process Service By Email Is New and Innovative

 U.S. courts have been resistant to allow process service by email, social media or other electronic means.
 Service by electronic means is still an uncommon practice in the U.S., although a few state courts have allowed such “alternative service.”